UdayKrishnanCK/Water-Quality-Prediction-System/README.md

 Pandas Profile report
 Model selection and evaluation
 Random Forest
-Gaussian Naive Bayes
 Model evaluation
 Model optimization and hyperparameter tuning
 Random Forest
-Gaussian Naive Bayes
 Model deployment and prediction
-The utilities.py file contains the following utility functions for the project:

-remove_outliers: Removes outliers from a dataset based on a given column
-visualize_correlation: Visualizes the correlation between the features in the dataset
-plot_distribution: Plots the distribution of a given column
-plot_count: Plots the count of values in a given column
-plot_pie: Plots a pie chart of the values in a given column
-plot_kde: Plots a KDE plot of the values in a given column
-plot_data: Plots the data in a given column
-plot_heatmap: Plots a heatmap of the correlation between the features in the dataset The models.py file contains the following machine learning models for the project:
+The model.sav file contains the following machine learning models for the project:

 RandomForestClassifier: A random forest classifier for predicting water quality

-GaussianNB: A Gaussian naive Bayes classifier for predicting water quality The config.py file defines the following paths and settings for the project:
+The app.py file contains the following code implementation for the Streamlit web application:

-DATA_PATH: Path to the dataset file
-MODELS_PATH: Path to the models directory
+Importing necessary libraries
+Loading the trained model and utility functions Building the web application using Streamlit
+Header and description
+User input for temperature, pH, and light intensity Prediction of water quality using the trained model Displaying the predicted water quality

 Conclusion
 This project demonstrates the prediction of water quality based on various parameters such as temperature, pH, and light intensity using machine learning algorithms.
 The project includes data preprocessing, EDA, model training, and prediction, and provides utility functions for data visualization and analysis.